zayne-labs/call-api/README.md

 console.log(error.errorName);
 console.log(error.message);
-// Will reference the Error object if the error not an http error, else would contain the parsed error response data console.log(error.errorData);
+// Will reference the would contain the parsed error response data if it is an HTTPError, else it would just reference the corresponding js Error object console.log(error.errorData);
 ```